• Free shipping on all orders

 apples

 Apples are a sweet, natural treat that many dogs love.
-Not only are apples packed with fiber but they’re also loaded with vitamins A and C. Plus, apples are very low in fat, so they won’t contribute to weight gain.
+Not only are apples packed with fiber, but they’re also loaded with vitamins A and C. Plus, apples are very low in fat and don’t contribute to weight gain.
 But you must take care to remove the seeds and core first.
-Not only do these pose a choking hazard, but the seeds also contain cyanide, which can be toxic for your dog.
+The seeds contain cyanide, which is toxic for your dog.

 4. Pumpkin